 - Phone Number.
 The company’s headquarters phone number.

 - Headquarters.
 The company’s headquarters address.

-- Public or Private.
+- Type.
 A field to designate whether the company is public or privately held.

 - Relevant Applications.
 This field links to the Applications table.
 If you find that you’re very passionate about a specific company, this field lets you quickly see the specific positions the company is hiring for.